omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ## To Do List

 - 3D print the case that will house the ePaper and Bonnet, sand and spray paint the case, and slot it over the components.
-- Add a stdout/stderr to all systemd jobs.
-- Add GPIO sensing Pin 17 GRD as input, to determine if the project is plugged in or not.

 ## Expansion

 - Consider adding a 'page 2' of stats, like Uptime, battery charge (if it had a battery), weather forecast.
 - The Bonnet actually has 2 STEMMA connections (3 pins) and STEMMA QT connections.
-Perhaps I could add speakers to the Raspberry Pi 400.
+Perhaps I could add speakers to the Raspberry Pi 400 or other sensors like humidity.
+First they would have to be in stock.

 ## Tutorial